aryan6673/LIFE/README.md

 A life in phases — each one a chapter, not a checklist.
 Here's how it's unfolded so far:

 ### 📘 Phase 1 — High School (2024–2026)

-- Got pritty decent grades in middle school, (3.7/4.0) CCGPA. exited to start a new phase of my life.
-Gonna took Science as my majour.
+- Finished middle school with a 3.7/4.0 CGPA — solid, not groundbreaking, but it left me hopeful.
+With an eager mind and a restless heart, I stepped into high school, choosing Science as my major.
+It felt less like a decision, more like a quiet dare to myself.

-- Tried a lot of things.
-Content writing, Ecommerce, Marketing, fellowships before high school stars. at the end nothing worked lol.
-But i got to learn a lots of things.
+- Before high school formally began, I wandered — through content writing, e-commerce trials, marketing misadventures, and even fellowship applications.
+None bore fruit.
+But each failure whispered a different lesson, and I was listening.

-- Launched my first open-source projects and began contributing on GitHub.
+- I stumbled into open-source like one discovers a hidden alley in a busy city — by accident, but never by mistake.
+I launched my first public projects, contributed on GitHub, and started leaving footprints in a digital world where age, location, and labels didn’t matter.

-- Got pritty bad grades in class 11th.
-But i am pritty satisfied with it.
-(2.6/4.0) CGPA btw.
+- Class 11 arrived with its own storm.
+My grades dipped to a 2.6/4.0 CGPA — but strangely, I wasn’t shaken.
+That year taught me to uncouple academic metrics from personal growth.
+Not everything that counts can be counted.

-- Wrote *Zero to Job*, a guide to navigating IT careers as a student.
-My motivation was money but i didnt earned any money so i put it at the least cost possible to let it rest at a corner of the internet.
+- Amid the chaos, I authored *Zero to Job*, a student’s guide to exploring IT careers.
+It began as a monetization idea, ended as a near-free resource tucked in a quiet corner of the internet.
+Sometimes, impact matters more than income.

-- After a lots of average.
-I got one thing boomed while explring.
-Got
+- After many average experiments, one idea finally clicked — a quiet breakthrough, born from boredom and curiosity.
+More on that in Phase 2.

-- Class 12th started.
-Didnt studies anything until the first 2 months.
-Got a crush on a Girl but never got attached lol. ("pss pss she never gave attention")
+- The start of Class 12 was beautifully unproductive.
+For two months, I didn’t study a word.
+Instead, I caught feelings for a girl who never looked back. (“psst… she never even noticed”)

-- Joined HackClub, Made some projects with my fellow community members.
+- Eventually, I joined HackClub — a place that felt like home for builders and dreamers.
+Collaborated with strangers who became friends.
+Built things that didn’t just work — they sparked something inside me.

 <p align="right"><em>Last updated: June 29, 2025</em></p>